laurenrodr/searchify/README.md

 # Searchify

-This project uses the Spotify Web API to allows users to see their top 10 songs of the last month from Spotify, and the ability to select one (1) or more of those songs to generate 10 new track recommendations based on those songs
+This project uses the Spotify Web API to allows users to see their top 10 songs of the last month from Spotify, and the ability to select one (1) or more of those songs to generate 10 new track recommendations based on the selected songs

 ## Installation